-- Through the review development applications process, the OPA and ZBLA will be made available to all stakeholders for review.
+- Through the review development applications process, the OPA will be made available to all stakeholders for review.

 - Following the circulation and comment review period, City of Ottawa Staff will respond to MPM with a letter outlining issues to be addressed.